15-Lippo/swap/README.md

-# Perseus Swap Stream
+# Perseus NEAR Stream Bridge

-Use this dapp to allow your users to send or receive monthly crypto streams in any cryptocurrency available.
-Users can swap any coin in any chain for Daix to send a Superfluid Stream to another wallet that can swap the streamed Daix to any coin of their choosing.
+Use this dapp to allow your users to swap and bridge any token in any network for NEAR.
+Users can now swap any coins for NEAR and send a monthly crypto stream to a friend/employee wallet or defi contract.
+Users can then swap the monthly NEAR income to any coin of their choosing.

 ## Available Scripts